hiren0000/sb_angu_exam_front/README.md

 # ExamportalFront

-This is the Front End of the Exam-Portal
+This is the Front End of the Exam Portal developed using Angular.

 ## Development server